← Back to all posts

 By RSDCalc Team · April 12, 2026 · Fundamentals

-If you’ve ever stared at a column of numbers and wondered “are these consistent or all over the place?”, you’re in the territory of relative standard deviation — RSD for short.
+If you’ve ever stared at a column of numbers and wondered “are these consistent or all over the place?”, you’re in the territory of relative standard deviation RSD for short.
+Also called the coefficient of variation, it sits at the heart of how scientists, engineers, and analysts compare consistency across datasets.

 The one-line definition